ioof-holdings/redux-subspace/docs/advanced/GlobalState.md

 ## Wormholes

 Often, the global state is required by all sub-applications.
-Rather than repetitively merging the state in the `mapState` selector, the [`wormhole' middleware](https://github.com/ioof-holdings/redux-subspace/tree/master/packages/redux-subspace-wormhole) can be used to provide it to all subspaces.
+Rather than repetitively merging the state in the `mapState` selector, the [`wormhole` middleware](https://github.com/ioof-holdings/redux-subspace/tree/master/packages/redux-subspace-wormhole) can be used to provide it to all subspaces.
 For details, see the [`redux-subspace-wormhole' documentation](/packages/redux-subspace-wormhole/README.md).